TheJacksonLaboratory/intro-to-hpc/_episodes/01-introduction.md

 teaching: 5
 exercises: 0
 questions:
-- "Instructor introductions"
+- "Who is providing this training?"
 objectives:
-- "Overview of the course"
+- "Introduction to the instructors and helpers."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Welcome"
 ---

 {% include links.md %}

-# Welcome and Introductions
+### Welcome and Introductions

 Welcome this introduction to HPC training.
-Today we will